alasca-association/tarook/docs/user/reference/options/yk8s.wireguard.rst

 **Type:**::

-  attribute set of non-empty string
+  attribute set of (IPv6 address in colon-hexadecimal notation plus subnet in CIDR notation or IPv6 address in colon-hexadecimal notation)

 **Default:**::